Find Out Why Jax Taylor Is Not Wearing His Wedding Ring Just Two Months After Marrying Brittany Cartwright

 Jax Taylor was spotted without his wedding ring days ago.
 So, what gives?

-According to an August 25 report from Hollywood Life, the Vanderpump Rules star may have prompted divorce rumors when he was caught out in Los Angeles without his ring days about but in actuality, he and his wife, Brittany Cartwright, are doing “better than ever.”
+According to an August 25 report from Hollywood Life, the Vanderpump Rules star may have prompted divorce rumors when he was caught out in Los Angeles without his ring, but in actuality, he and his wife, Brittany Cartwright, are doing “better than ever.”

 “Marriage has brought them even closer together and they’re confused why people are making such a big deal out of Jax being spotted without his ring.
 He was out doing things and working out and just forgot to put it on and people are turning it into something it’s not.
 It means absolutely nothing and they find it laughable,” a source close to the couple said.